Electrical Install for Remodel

 To Rewire or Not to Rewire

 The question of whether you should rewire part of all of your electrical system during a remodel is a big one that certainly can't be answered here.
 But there are some basic considerations that are sure to come up.
 The main thing to assess is the condition and capacity of your current system.
-If you have a fuse box (as opposed to a modern breaker system) or your household electrical service is anything less than 100 amps, you should upgrade to a new service panel (breaker box) with 150- or 200-amp service.
+If you have a fuse box (as opposed to a modern breaker system) or your household electrical service is anything less than 100 amps, you should upgrade to a new service panel (breaker box) with 150- or 200-amp service, preferable with the help of a quality electrician.
 This doesn't mean you have to rewire the whole house, nor does it mean you'll use more electricity.
 It means you'll have a safer system that can accommodate the added demands of your remodeled space and make it much easier and safer to add circuits or rewire any part of your old system in the future.

 Old circuit cables that don't include a ground conductor do present some safety risks, particularly if the original installation of the cabling or electrical devices was less than perfect.
 If you're not ready for a whole-house rewire, it's possible to update old circuits a la carte (that is, rewire some and not others), based on their condition and their intended use; this is something to discuss with your electrician, general contractor or building inspector.
 In any case, be aware that all new electrical installations must be completely up to date, as prescribed by local code.

 Following Code = Safe Abode

 That's all that needs to be said about electrical safety; you've heard it already.
 So let's talk about installation of electrical equipment when remodeling.
 Most local code authorities will let you replace an existing light fixture, receptacle or switch without filing a permit, but that's about it.
 Adding a new circuit or even extending (tapping into) an existing circuit likely requires a permit and inspection.